 The Wayfarer is the literary magazine of Homebound Publications.
 The journal is released biannually every spring and autumn.
 We publish a high-quality journal of literature and art that inspires and points the way for visionary-yet-practical change.
 In each issue, we feature writing, original art and photography.
 We explore the spiritual progression we are currently experiencing as individuals and a global community.
-In recent years, we’ve interviewed such notable figures such as Academy Award Nominated Filmmaker Tomm Moore, Emmy-Winning Filmmaker Alan Cooke, Sandy Hook mother Nelba Márquez-Greene, and celebrated Shamanic writer Sandra Ingerman, and featured poetry and essays from dozens of award-winning authors.
+In recent years, we’ve interviewed such notable figures such as Peabody-winning host of On Being Krista Tippett, Academy Award Nominated Filmmaker Tomm Moore, Emmy-Winning Filmmaker Alan Cooke, Sandy Hook mother Nelba Márquez-Greene, and celebrated Shamanic writer Sandra Ingerman, and featured poetry and essays from dozens of award-winning authors.

 The Wayfarer is distributed by Homebound Publications.
 The Wayfarer is released in full-color print and eEdition on the first of spring and first of autumn.
 Print editions cost $12.99 and eEdition cost $2.99.
-In addition to our subscription roster and website sales, we distribute free copies of the magazine to cafes, libraries, and venues throughout Connecticut /New England with special focus on New Haven, New London County, and Boston.
-The magazine is displayed at literary trade shows across the country including AWP and Bookexpo, which attract 30,000+ attendees.
+In addition to our subscription roster and website sales, we distribute free copies of the magazine to cafes and libraries, (with special focus on venues in New York City, Boston, New Haven, and Chicago.)
+The magazine is displayed at literary trade shows across the country including AWP and Bookexpo, which attract 50,000+ attendees and is a favorite among wellness retreat centers.
 It is carried by select indie bookstores across the country.
 Finally, every past contributor to The Wayfarer receives a free e-subscription to the magazine increasing the readership exponentially.